© UNHCR/Gordon Welters

 Support the development of international recommendations on statistics on statelessness, and improve statelessness estimates at national, regional, and global levels.

-Support the ongoing development and maintenance of digital data collection tools including Survey Solution and KoBo Toolbox.
+Support the ongoing development and maintenance of digital data collection tools including Survey Solution.
 These open source solutions will be enhanced to improve the quality of data collected in capacity-constrained environments.

 Work with countries and custodian agencies to ensure that affected populations are included in the data production and reporting on priority Sustainable Development Goal indicators, when possible and relevant.